 It’s straightforward to use this channel as an input using the usual Nextflow syntax.
 The code below creates a channel containing two samples from a public SRA study and runs FASTQC on the resulting files.
 See:

-If you want to run the pipeline above and do not have fastqc installed in your machine, don’t forget what you learned in the previous section.
-Run this pipeline with
+If you want to run the workflow above and do not have fastqc installed in your machine, don’t forget what you learned in the previous section.
+Run this workflow with

 -with-docker biocontainers/fastqc:v0.11.5, for example.